-Teresa Briggs, James B. Lockhart III and Douglas R. Brown serve as members and Ms. Briggs serves as chair of the audit committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
+Teresa Briggs, James B. Lockhart III and Douglas R. Brown will serve as the members and Ms. Briggs will serve as chair of the audit committee.
 Ms. Briggs, Mr. Lockhart and Mr. Brown are independent of and unaffiliated with our sponsor and our underwriters.
 Under the NYSE listing standards and applicable SEC rules, all the directors on the audit committee must be independent.